 Your Child Could Use A Bike That Can Actually Grow Along With Them

-If you want to pass your love of mountain biking on to your children, do your best to start them off at an early age.
+If you want to pass your love of mountain biking on to your children, then do your best to start them off at an early age.
 The LittleBig Bike is an excellent option for learning the initial skill-set that a child will build on for years to come.
 You won’t have to worry about buying a new bicycle every year since this one will grow along with them.
-These bikes are designed to last, too.
-When your children outgrow the Big Pedal bike, it can easily stay in the eco-system via resale or being handed off to another young rider.
+Above all, these bikes are designed to last.
+When your children outgrow the Big Pedal bike, you can easily resell it or hand it off to another young rider.

-When WIRED labels your invention as “genius”, you’re in pretty good shape.
+Obviously, when WIRED labels your invention as “genius”, you’re in pretty good shape.
 Ireland’s Simon Evans has come up with a kid’s bike that that is superbly functional, and good looking.
-It would make Artemis Fowl green with envy.
+Certainly, it would make Artemis Fowl green with envy.
 The design of the bike allows it to be enjoyed for multiple years by the same rider who will grow several inches.
-As a parent of a growing pre-teen and high schooler we hope Mr. Evans’ next endeavor will be applying his learnings to larger bikes.
+At any rate, as parents of a growing pre-teen and high schooler we hope Mr. Evans’ next endeavor will be applying his learnings to larger bikes.